TomfromBerlin/zsh-cmd-time/README.md

 ```

 Of course, you can use it in your PS1.
 At this point, it is quite helpful to have a little knowledge about how to customize the prompt.
 If you only want to see the execution time without prefixed text you can use the `timer_show` variable.

+You may want to consider to run the script [zrecompile](/../../../../TomfromBerlin/mothers-little-helpers/blob/main/helpers/scripts/misc/zrecompile) to compile all the zsh-dot-files to give your shell another performance boost.
+A descrption of what the script does can be found within the source file.
+The line `autoload -Uz [$HOME]/path/to/script/zrecompile`, placed somewhere in your .zshcr, may be helpful when (re)running the script, e.g. after changing dot-files.

 ### Install with other plugin managers/frameworks